LaszloLueck/Pihole2Influx/README.md

 Please look in the <a href="install.md">installation document</a> and check what you need to run the container.

 ## Current Release
+### 2020-12-03
+#### Adding more errorhandling
+If the write of data to influxdb is not successfully finished in 500ms, an exception is thrown and the process goes to the next worker.
+If the application container will unexpected stop the work, i've set the configuration parameter

+`restart: always`

+to my docker-compose.yaml.

 ### 2020-12-02
 #### Removing obsolete code to track telnet-exceptions
 The issue with the read exception is solved, since yesterday, last code-commit (e.g. 17:xx EST), the tool runs in my docker environment without any error with a parallelity of 6.
 That means, i've fixed the issue and rollback to the prior code without logging exceptions.